hrithr/hrithr/README.md

 **Searching for summer 2022 tech/software internships.**

-If you have a cool idea and need skilled algo developers, shoot an email to hrithikr@umich.edu and I'll respond ASAP.
+If you have a cool idea and want a skilled programmer with a strong mathematical background, shoot an email to hrithikr@umich.edu and I'll respond ASAP.

 <!---
 hrithr/hrithr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.